* U.S close to finalizing parts of trade pact with China

 By April Joyner

-NEW YORK, Oct 25 (Reuters) - U.S. stocks rose on Friday after Washington said it was close to finalizing parts of a trade pact with Beijing and strong quarterly results from Intel Corp boosted investor sentiment, sending the S&P 500 briefly over the record high close it set three months ago.
+NEW YORK, Oct 25 (Reuters) - The S&P 500 rose on Friday, briefly surpassing its record closing high, after Washington said it was close to finalizing parts of a trade pact with Beijing.

-U.S. stocks rose early after the U.S. Trade Representative’s office said deputy-level talks would continue.
-President Donald Trump said China wanted “to make a deal very badly.”
+U.S. stocks added to marginal gains early in the session after the U.S. Trade Representative’s office said that deputy-level trade talks would continue.
+President Donald Trump also struck a hopeful tone, saying that China wanted “to make a deal very badly.”

-Wall Street enjoyed a strong week, boosted by a clutch of better-than-expected third-quarter earnings reports.
-The S&P 500 posted its biggest weekly percentage gain in seven weeks, the Nasdaq its biggest in eight weeks.
+The developments rounded off a strong week for equity markets, which were boosted by a clutch of better-than-expected third-quarter earnings reports.
+The S&P 500 and the Nasdaq were both set for their biggest weekly percentage gain in seven weeks.

-Intel’s quarterly report added to Friday’s upbeat sentiment.
-The chipmaker’s shares jumped 8.1%, their largest daily percentage gain since January 2018, after the company beat Wall Street revenue and profit estimates and raised its full-year revenue forecast.
+Intel Corp’s quarterly report added to Friday’s upbeat sentiment.
+The chipmaker’s shares jumped 7.6%, on track for their largest daily percentage gain since January 2018, after the company beat Wall Street revenue and profit estimates and raised its full-year revenue forecast.

-The gain in Intel helped propel the Philadelphia SE Semiconductor index to a record high.
+The gain in Intel shares helped propel the Philadelphia SE Semiconductor index to a record high.

-Amazon.com Inc fell after the e-commerce giant forecast revenue and profit for the crucial holiday quarter below estimates.
-Amazon shares ended 1.1% lower, well off their session low.
+Trade optimism and Intel’s gains outweighed losses in shares of Amazon.com Inc, which fell after the e-commerce giant forecast revenue and profit for the crucial holiday quarter below estimates.
+Amazon shares were last down 1.7%, off their session low.

-Shares of VF Corp fell 7.3% after the apparel maker reported lower-than-expected quarterly revenue as competition intensified for its Vans and Timberland brands.
+Shares of VF Corp fell 6.7% after the apparel maker reported lower-than-expected quarterly revenue as its popular Vans and Timberland brands faced intensified competition.

 The next round of earnings due next week includes Apple Inc , Alphabet Inc, Pfizer Inc and Merck & Co Inc.

-Advancing issues outnumbered decliners on the NYSE by a 1.41-to-1 ratio; on Nasdaq, a 1.50-to-1 ratio favored advancers.
+Advancing issues outnumbered declining ones on the NYSE by a 1.43-to-1 ratio; on Nasdaq, a 1.74-to-1 ratio favored advancers.